-Maven Surefire and Maven Failsafe provide [native support](#) for executing tests on the JUnit
+Maven Surefire and Maven Failsafe provide [native support](#) for executing tests on the JUnit Platform.

-Platform.
 The 'pom.xml' file in the [junit-jupiter-starter-maven](#) project demonstrates how to use the Maven Surefire plugin and can serve as a starting point for configuring your Maven build.

-Use recent version of Maven Surefire/Failsafe to avoid interoperability issues
+Minimum required version of Maven Surefire/Failsafe